 Each one stuffs into itself, folding and packing into a pocket then zipping tight. the result is a small pod you can clip to a carabiner or throw into a pack.
 But LL Bean, with its thicker fabric and extra pockets, did not pack up as small as the mango-size stowed Mountain Hardwear.

-On the scale, in size large, the Ghost Whisperer hit 7.5 ounces, and the Ultralight 850 Down Jacket ticked to 11.2 ounces.
-These are both respectably light, and unless you’re a weight weenie and looking at every gram a couple ounces on a winter coat is not a big deal.
+On the scale, in size large, the Ghost Whisperer hit 7.5 ounces, and the Ultralight 850 Down Jacket ticked to 13.1 ounces.
+These are both respectably light.
 That said, the Ghost is, well, ghostly light on the body, while the Bean feels like a “normal” minimal coat.